supervisely-ecosystem/import-dicom-studies/README.md

 Learn more how to deal with images groups in [Import images groups](https://ecosystem.supervise.ly/apps/import-images-groups) readme

+🏷️ Starting from version `v1.2.0` application support annotations in supervisely format if the corresponding option is selected in modal window during application launch.
+Learn more about Supervisely project structure [here](https://developer.supervise.ly/api-references/supervisely-annotation-json-format/project-structure).

 🏋️ Starting from version `v1.1.0` application supports import from special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:

 1. Run agent on your computer where data is stored.
 Watch [how-to video](https://youtu.be/aO7Zc4kTrVg).